-When small business owners approach me with the idea to redo their corporate website, I advice them what I’m about to tell you.
+When small business owners approach me with the idea of redoing their corporate website, I advise them what I’m about to tell you.
 What you say and show on your website is the real differentiator, not your site design.
 Start there!
 Then, you’ll know which website design and features are necessary to present your content.

 Aim for content that